videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 We recommend the following practice exercises:

 First, create a simple Ink story that uses a sequence.
-You need a loop (Chapter 4) of some kind so that your player will visit your sequence at least twice, which means you will probably need to use choices, diverts, and knots (Chapter 4) as well.
-Remember that a sequence will stop at the last value and repeat it once the end of the sequence is reached: you might want to take advantage of that feature in your story’s narrative.
+You need a loop of some kind so that your player will visit your sequence at least twice, which means you will probably need to use choices, diverts, and knots as well.
+(Remember that a sequence will stop at the last value and repeat it once the end of the sequence is reached: you might want to take advantage of that feature in your story’s narrative.)
 As usual, don’t worry about writing a lengthy story, but try to create one that makes sense.

 Next, revise your story to include a cycle and a once-only.
-Remember that a cycle will repeat the values inside it, while a once-only will show nothing once the last entry is reached, so try to revise your story’s narrative so that the new content will make sense.
+Remember that a cycle will repeat the values inside it, while a once-only will show nothing once the last element is reached, so try to revise your story’s narrative so that the new content will make sense.

 After that, revise the story again: this time, find a way to include a shuffle in the story.
 Remember that a shuffle will randomize the values inside it, so you might want to think of something in your story’s narrative that could have a randomized outcome.